Chris Brown: Musical style

 Brown's musical style typically blends R&B with hip-hop and pop, along with other genres.
-His pure side of R&B is densely shown throughout his discography, being exemplified by songs like "No BS", "Don't Judge Me", "Back to Sleep" and "WE (Warm Embrace)".
+His pure side of R&B is densely shown throughout his discography, being exemplified by songs like "No BS", "Don't Judge Me", "Back to Sleep" and "Residuals".
 Music critics have commended Brown's musical contribution, recognizing his versatility, and considering him an evolver of R&B music.

 Iyana Robertson of Vibe, talking about his introduction to the genre, said: "As traditional R&B flourished around him, the young singer began an evolution of the genre".
 She saw his debut single "Run It!" as a "prelude to what Brown would continue to do for the next decade: relentlessly disrupt the constructs of rhythm and blues."
 By his second album Exclusive, she says he was "tapping more electric up-tempos, swimming deep in hip-hop waters and annihilating the pop arena".
 Describing the Grammy Award winning F.A.M.E. as "his most diverse offering to date", containing songs that mixed many genres including R&B, pop, hip-hop, dancehall, rock and Europop, she remarked, "There was no level of musical flexibility comparable.
 There still isn't."
 F.A.M.E. is considered to be the album that defined Brown's musical style and persona.
 Fortune was noted for featuring a more electronic musical direction, containing genres such as house music and EDM.
 According to AllMusic, different tracks of the X album are "soul-driven", while on others "Brown combines memorable hooks with some stellar production work on rubbery disco-funk".
 Disco and funk are also showcased on singles like "Zero" and "Fine China".
 Royalty and Heartbreak on a Full Moon further explored alternative R&B and trap, with the latter also containing dancehall records.
-His dance-pop side in the single Forever" off his second album Exclusive opened the door for other Europop songs like "Yeah 3x", "Beautiful People", "Turn Up the Music" and "Don't Wake Me Up", but started to be less present in his music from his album X. On the albums Indigo and 11:11 Brown incorporated Afrobeats in his music.
+Throughout his career, Brown has consistently incorporated hip-hop influences into his music, being regarded as an influential artist bridging R&B and hip-hop.
+Following his 2010 mixtapes, he approached the genre differently, starting to rap occasionally on mixtapes, guest appearances, and on few tracks from his albums.
+His dance-pop side, which started with the single "Forever" from his second album Exclusive, continued through his early-2010s Europop singles "Yeah 3x", "Beautiful People", "Turn Up the Music" and "Don't Wake Me Up", though this sound became less common in his later music.
+On the albums Indigo and 11:11 Brown incorporated Afrobeats in his music.